hyecheol123/generic-auth-api/README.md

   and refresh token is `X-REFRESH-TOKEN`.

   **NOTE THAT COOKIE SECURITY OPTIONS ARE NOT SET**
   - Need to set token and cookie's path, domain, and secured option.

+  **NOTE THAT ONLY ONE SUCCESS LOGIN PER SECOND**

 - **Logout** `DELETE /logout`